OpenSUTD/course-materials/Projects/README.md

 * **SUTD to Simei Bot**, benghaun
 `python` `telegram`
 Telegram bot that helps you decide which bus stop to go to in order to take Bus 5/20 to Simei.
+* **Edimension Auto-login extension**, joel huang
+`javascript` `chrome extension`
+Hacked together a quick fix to log you in when you're logged out of eDimension.
+Assumes you have Chrome auto-fill, but doesn't store any of the plaintext (check the source before using).

 ## Contributing a folder
 ### 1. Uploading your folder